With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 Cenote Cocalitos was another wonderful spot that we visited at Lake Bacalar.
 Along with swimming, kayaking, and snorkeling Cenote Cocalitos serve as a sanctuary for stromatolites which are unique fossilized rocks that form in shallow water.

 Cenote Cocalitos does not look like your “typical” underground cenote that we were used to seeing in Tulum.
-But a part of this bay has a section that reaches up to 60 meters in dept and is round-shaped earning it the “cenote” classification.
+But a part of this bay has a section that reaches up to 60 meters in depth and is round-shaped earning it the “cenote” classification.

 We spent a few days hanging out at Cenote Cocalitos and stayed at their campground that’s located right next to the lake.